jorge2412/DataLake2/Data/Azure DocumentDB/Session 2 - Hands On (Draft)/Azure DocumentDB HOL.md

     }
 	```

-1. Right-click the "Models" folder again and use the **Add -> Class** command to add a file named **SearchResultInformation.cs**.
+1. Right-click the "Models" folder again and use the **Add -> Class** command to add a file named **SearchResultInformation.cs** to the folder.
 Replace the empty *SearchResultInformation* class with the following class definition, and note that you are making the class public rather than private:

 	```C#
 	public class SearchResultInformation